Skip to Content

 I love that this trail remains off the beaten path!

-One of the most underrated hiking trails in Mount Aspiring National Park is the Greenstone and Caples Track.
-The trail, which begins at either The Divide or just outside of Glenorchy is a 70-kilometer (43.4-mile) loop track.
-Its location is very close to the Routeburn Track and it’s a popular option for those who want an off-the-beaten-path experience.
+One of the most underrated hiking trails in Mount Aspiring National Park, the Greenstone and Caples Track is a must-do.
+The trail, which begins at either The Divide, or just outside of Glenorchy, is a 70-kilometer (43.4-mile) loop track.
+Its location is very close to the Routeburn Track, and it’s a popular option for those who want an off-the-beaten-path experience.

 Where to Stay in Wanaka